aunkidwai/Applied-Data-Science/README.md

 # Applied-Data-Science

+Course Description:
+This comprehensive 12-week course is designed to transition intermediate Python developers into proficient data scientists.
+By dedicating one hour daily, five days a week, participants will engage in a structured learning path that covers the fundamental to advanced aspects of data science.

+The course begins with the basics of data science, including essential tools and Python libraries, and progresses through statistics, data manipulation, and exploratory data analysis.
+As participants advance, they will delve into core and intermediate machine learning techniques, data engineering essentials, and modern big data technologies.

+Key highlights include practical applications of machine learning algorithms, an introduction to neural networks and deep learning, and explorations into natural language processing.
+Each week builds on the last, ensuring that foundational knowledge is solidified while new, more complex topics are introduced and explored.

+Participants will also undertake a capstone project in the final week, applying all learned skills to a real-world data problem, culminating in a presentation of their findings.

 ### Week 1-3: Fundamentals of Data Science
 #### Week 1: Introduction to Data Science
 - **What is Data Science?**